 Students intending to re-enroll after withdrawing or being dismissed from Perry Technical Institute are required to complete a Re-Enrollment Form that may be obtained from the Registrar.

 The form will be reviewed by the specified school officials, their responses noted and signed.

-In addition, the student must write a letter addressed to the Dean of Education which clearly states the reason for termination, the actions taken during the termination period to resolve the problem and his/ her plan to successfully complete their program.
+The student must write a letter addressed to the Dean of Education which clearly states the following:

+- 1. The reason for termination - 2.
+The actions taken during the termination period to resolve the problem - 3.
+His/her plan to successfully complete the program